How to Safeguard Your Network Against AI-Based Cyber Attacks and Threats

 Take a Proactive Approach to Network Security

 Although large language models have guardrails, threat actors continue to find ways to exploit AI technologies.
-Indeed, whenever a tool can be put to good use, fraudsters figure out how to use it for criminal advantage.
+Indeed, whenever a tool can be put to good use, hackers figure out how to use it for criminal advantage.
 That’s why we’ve seen an uptick in social engineering incidents and phishing attacks automated with help from AL and ML.

 Fortunately, IT leaders aren’t alone in the fight.
 Technology partners like Cox Business can help enterprises evolve to meet the latest challenges through proactive defense strategies.